-I. The Court should confirm that a non-resident who uses tort suits as a pretext for suppressing Texas speech and policy is subject to personal jurisdiction.
+I. The Court should confirm that a non-resident who uses tort suits as pretext for suppressing Texas speech and policy is subject to personal jurisdiction in Texas.

-A court may exercise personal jurisdiction over a non-resident defendant consistent with due process if the defendant has established sufficient minimum contacts with the forum state.
+A court may exercise personal jurisdiction if a defendant has established sufficient minimum contacts with the forum state.
 TV Azteca v.
 Ruiz, 490 S.W.3d 29, 36 (Tex.
-2016); see Walden v.
+2016); see also Walden v.
 Fiore, 571 U.S. 277, 283 (2014).
-The "focus[]" of the minimum-contacts inquiry is "on 'the relationship among the defendant, the forum, and the litigation."
+The "focus[]" of the minimum-contacts inquiry is "on the relationship among the defendant, the forum, and the litigation."
 Walden, 571 U.S. at 284 (citation omitted).
-Texas courts look to three factors to analyze that relationship: (1) the defendant's purposeful conduct (2) directed at the forum (3) to avail the defendant of consequences or privileges in the forum state.

-See Old Republic Nat'l Title Ins.
-Co. v.
-Bell, 549 S.W.3d 550, 559 (Tex.
-2018).
-The potential defendants' conduct targeted at Texas satisfies that inquiry.
+Texas courts look to three factors to analyze that relationship: (1) the defendant's purposeful conduct (2) aimed at the forum (3) to avail the defendant of consequences or privileges in the forum state.
+See Old Republic, 549 S.W.3d at 559.
+A purposeful relationship with the forum may arise if the "effects' of [an] alleged [intentional] tort . . . connect the defendant to the forum state."
+Id. at 564 (discussing Calder, 465 U.S. 788-89).
+The potential defendants' conduct here satisfies each of these elements.